Req-4 from RFC6888 (Common Requirements for Carrier-Grade NATs)

 requirement is not a MUST because it is very hard to explicitly

-call out all CPU-consuming events.
+call out all CPU-consuming events.some examples

 https://support.citrix.com/article/CTX205819/how-do-i-configure-port-quotasession-quota-for-cgnat-on-netscaler